Skip to main content

 Several hormones play starring roles in directing bone remodeling.
 Testosterone and estrogen are the primary regulators, and their influence is deeply interconnected in both men and women.
 A decline in these hormones directly disrupts the signals sent to your bone cells, leading to an imbalance in the remodeling process.
 The demolition crew starts to work faster than the construction crew can keep up, resulting in a net loss of bone mass and a degradation of its internal architecture.

-In men, testosterone has a direct anabolic effect on bone, meaning it stimulates the to build new bone.
+In men, testosterone has a direct anabolic effect on bone, meaning it stimulates the osteoblasts to build new bone.
 A significant portion of testosterone is also converted into estrogen via an enzyme called aromatase.
 This estrogen is critically important for male bone health, as it is a powerful signal to slow down the osteoclasts, the demolition crew.

 Therefore, healthy male bones depend on an adequate supply of testosterone and its subsequent conversion to estrogen.
-When decline with age, a condition known as andropause or late-onset hypogonadism, both of these crucial signals are weakened.
+When testosterone levels decline with age, a condition known as andropause or late-onset hypogonadism, both of these crucial signals are weakened.

 While testosterone is present in smaller amounts in women, it still contributes to bone formation and overall skeletal integrity.
 A low-dose application of testosterone in women can support the work of the osteoblasts, complementing the primary role of estrogen.